cwindolf/pcbp/notes/01-prob.md

     - *Unordered, with replacement*, aka *stars and bars*: since we're putting $k$ balls into $n$ bins, we are equivalently arranging $n-1$ bars and $k$ stars.
 So, there are $k+n-1$ total slots, and we want to choose $k$ of them for the stars, putting us in the previous case: $$\frac{(k + n - 1)!}{k!(n-1)!}=\binom{k+n-1}{k}.$$

-## Conditional Probability and Independence
+## Conditional probability and independence

 Def (Conditional probability).
  ~ Let $A,B$ be measurable with $P(B)>0$.
 Then the *conditional probability* $P(A\mid B)$ is given by $$P(A\mid B)=\frac{P(A\cap B)}{P(B)}.$$